 Tradename is the name that an organization utilizes for official business.
 It is also known as “doing business as” (DBA) or a “fictitious business name”.
 It is the name that the owner registers at state and country level and uses for advertisement and sales purpose.
 It is the least demanding and most savvy approach to work together under another business name without creating a totally new business element.
 For instance, tradename is McDonald’s and the business name is McDonald’s corporation.

-In contrast, a Trademark ensures safety of an intellectual property of a business.
+In contrast, a Trademark ensures the safety of an intellectual property of a business.
 It offers lawful security for slogan, phrase, symbol, logo, word, design, or other element that associates products or services with the business.
+You may also be interested in knowing why are trademarks important for your brand.

 Constraint and Rights